whisthq/whist/main-webserver/docs/architecture.rst

 As stated above, the Redis store is the primary communication channel between the HTTP server and the Worker pool.
 Generally, it stores state that needs to be shared across multiple HTTP server or worker processes.
-We can approximately classify all pieces of of state in the Redis store as either server state or task state, where a "task" is a function that the HTTP server wants the worker pool to compute asynchronously on some input.
+We can approximately classify all pieces of state in the Redis store as either server state or task state, where a "task" is a function that the HTTP server wants the worker pool to compute asynchronously on some input.